(Click

 control on the sensitivity of the rod and cone photo-sensors within the

-design in human eyes, the spacing of red and green cones in the retina are
+example of design in human eyes, the spacing of red and green cones in

 Massive